qiuqiangkong/dcase2018_task1/README.md

 ## Result

+We use the provided training & validation split of the development data.
 We apply a convolutional neural network on the log mel spectrogram feature to solve this task.
 Training takes around 100 ms / iteration on a GTX Titan X GPU.
-The model is trained for 3000 iterations.
+The model is trained for 5000 iterations.
 The result is shown below.

 ### Subtask A